Bl4ckh34d/AIssistant/README.md

 - System Settings

 ## TODO:
-- Add user commands to history so the LLM is informed about them
 - Different colors in terminal for user messages and LLM messages
 - Including date and time into chat history .json
 - Find better prompts for the currently used LLM (Mistral-7b-OpenOrca)